BrenoJesusFernandes/cronus-eater/README.md

 ### Let's devours this times series

-- No need to worry, if the there's more than one time series in one sheet or if the column or header index is broken or several invalid values etc.
+- No need to worry.
 You just need to bring the raw dataframe to Cronus Eater and you are ready to start the analysis.
 This way, you spend more time on what is really important.

 ```python